rcqls/vr/README.md

 ## v module to play with R

+(...
+Only tested on MacOS and Needs to be tested on linux and Windows ...)
 ### settings

 After installing `R` (if not already done), assuming  `R` binary in your path, making `vr` module working requires to set first: